 Air Moldova doesn’t accept for transportation big animals in the aircraft cabin.

-Pets are not accepted for transportation on Air Moldova flights to/ from Great Britain, Ireland, Portugal and United Arab Emirates due to restrictive local legislation and conditions.
+Pets are not accepted for transportation on Air Moldova flights to/ from Great Britain, Ireland, Portugal.

 The passenger shall declare to the ticket sales agent his/her intention to transport pets when buying the ticket.
 The animal weight and weight of the cage and of their meal are not included in the standard free of charge baggage transportation.
 It is applied a fee of 40 euro per segment for transportation of the pets.
 Allowed weight of the cage shall not exceed 8 kg, and the total size shall be of 115 cm (25 x 40 x 50).

 Acceptance for transportation of pets is done only with the condition that the passenger assumes full responsibility for them signing a special declaration at departure.
 The air company shall not be liable for injury, loss, or death of the transported pet, as well as non-acceptance to transport to the destination point or through the transit point to the destination point.